7209 Comanche Trail

 Traps are available for to the Public with a $100.00 deposit.
 A citizen may pay a deposit and fill out a trap application at the City of Lake Worth, City Hall located at 3805 Adam Grubb.
 After the deposit and application are filled out a trap will then be assigned and delivered to the citizen.
 The applicant will be allowed to keep the trap for 7 days.
 During this time if something is caught in the trap or it is set off, then contact the Animal Control Department and someone will be sent to your address to take care of the matter.
 At the end of the 7-day period the Animal Control Officer will pick the trap up from your residence and your deposit will be returned to you as long as the trap was not damaged while in your possession.

-Animals are required to be registered in the City of Lake Worth every 12 months.
-To obtain a City Tag the owner must show proof of rabies vaccination and pay a $1.00 fee.
+Animals are required to be registered in the City of Lake Worth.
+To obtain a City Tag the owner must show proof of rabies vaccination and pay a $3.00 fee for a one year license and $6.00 for a 3 year license.
 The owner will then receive a city tag and a certificate.

 The City of Lake Worth requires an animal to wear both City Tag and Rabies Vaccination at all times.
 Failure to do so will result in citations being issued to the owner.

 Further information is available at the following link:

 Animal Control Ordinance (Chapter 2 Lake Worth Code of Ordinances)

 Be A Responsible Owner

 In the United States, 2,000 pets an hour have to be euthanized...
 Please Help stop these unnecessary deaths by being a responsible pet owner!

 Selecting the right pet is the first and most important step.

 The “wrong” pet makes for an unhappy owner.